Huachao/vscode-restclient/README.md

 If request method is omitted, request will be treated as __GET__, so above requests are the same after parsing.

 ### Request Headers
-The lines immediately after the request line to first empty empty line are parsed as _Request Headers_.
+The lines immediately after the request line to first empty line are parsed as _Request Headers_.
 Please provide headers with the standard `field-name: field-value` format, each line represents one header.
 Below are examples of _Request Headers_:
 ```
 user-agent: rest-client